Writing OKRs: Guiding Carmy and His Team in ‘The Bear’

 • Successfully launch five new seasonal dishes, each receiving a minimum rating of 4.5 stars from customer feedback forms.

-• Staff Training: Implement regular training sessions focused on customer service excellence and efficient table management.
+• Implement regular staff training sessions focused on customer service excellence and efficient table management to enhance team members’ skills and responsiveness.

-• Feedback Mechanisms: Set up easy-to-use feedback channels for customers to share their dining experiences and suggestions.
+• Set up easy-to-use feedback channels for customers to share their dining experiences and suggestions, allowing the team to stay aligned with customer requirements.

-• Menu Innovation: Collaborate with the kitchen team to experiment and refine new dishes, incorporating customer preferences and seasonal ingredients.
+• Collaborate with the kitchen team to experiment and refine new dishes, incorporating seasonal ingredients and customer preferences to keep the menu fresh and exciting.

 OKR 2: Achieve Culinary Innovation and Sustainability Leadership

-Be a leader in culinary innovation and sustainability within the local dining scene
+Objective: Be a leader in culinary innovation and sustainability within the local dining scene.

-• Obtain a reputable sustainability certification (e.g., Green Restaurant Association certification) within the next six months.
+• Obtain a reputable sustainability certification, such as the Green Restaurant Association certification, within the next six months.

 • Launch a zero-waste menu featuring five dishes created entirely from surplus ingredients and food scraps, reducing kitchen waste by 50% within the next quarter.